AlanFoster/Spring-And-Hibernate-App/readme.md

 This means that the application will now be waiting for a remote debugger to attach on port 8000.
 It is only when the remote debugger has attached will the application continue to deploy

+Note; You can also inspect the SLF4J log files which will be outputted to `/target/logs/*.log`

 Development
 ------------

-- IntelliJ
+- **IntelliJ**
     For an enojoyable developer experience is it recommended to use Intellij :)
     IntelliJ has great facets for Hibernate and Spring, so make sure you wire them up!
-    (Included in the Useful links section)
+(Tutorial Included in the Useful links section)

-- Eclipse
+- **Eclipse**
     You can of course use Eclipse too, but you'll probably want to make life easier by setting up the facets manually.

     Some useful plugins for Eclipse are

-	     - m2e - Maven Integration plugin
+    - *m2e* - Maven Integration plugin
-		 - WTP - Supports automatically handling of web facets
+	- *WTP* - Supports automatically handling of web facets

 You can also use the following commands to get you started, YMMV